More than 15,000 Australians get home care tips from our monthly newsletter

 Generalised anxiety disorder (GAD)

 GAD is the most common type of anxiety disorder diagnosed in older adults.
-This disorder causes you to feel anxious about a wide range of situations and issues rather than a specific event.
-It is often accompanied by physical symptoms, such as fatigue, trembling, muscle tension, headache or nausea.
+This disorder causes anxious feelings about a wide range of situations and issues rather than a specific event.
+It is often accompanied by physical symptoms such as fatigue, trembling, muscle tension, headache and nausea.

 Panic disorder